Ulanhu: After rehabilitation and death

-Ulanhu was politically rehabilitated in 1973, prior to the 10th Party Congress, with the personal blessing of Mao Zedong.
-In 1977, Ulanhu became head of the United Front Department of the central organization of the CPC.
-Among various other posts, he served one term as Vice President of the People's Republic of China under President Li Xiannian from 1983 to 1988.
-Upon completion of the term as vice-president, he was elected vice-chairman of the National People's Congress.
-He died shortly thereafter in 1988 after an illness.
-He was eulogized with high honours by the ruling Communist Party.
+Ulanhu was politically rehabilitated in 1973, prior to the 10th National Congress of the Chinese Communist Party, with the personal blessing of Mao Zedong.
+In 1977, Ulanhu became head of the United Front Work Department of the central organization of the CCP.
+In this role, he contributed to the political rehabilitation of those related to pre-Cultural Revolution policies of the UFWD, such as Li Weihan.

+Among various other posts, he served one term as Vice President of China under President Li Xiannian from 1983 to 1988.
+Upon completion of the term as vice president, he was elected vice-chairman of the National People's Congress.
+He died shortly thereafter in 1988.

+Ulanhu was eulogized with high honours by the CCP.
+In an article commemorating the anniversary of Ulanhu's death, Xi Zhongxun described Ulanhu as his "closest comrade in arms" and stated that Ulanhu's death was "a major, irreparable loss for the party and for the nation."
 In 1992, the Ulanhu Memorial Hall was opened to the public in Hohhot.
-His Selected Works were published in 1999 at a dedication ceremony attended by Jiang Zemin, General Secretary of the Communist Party of China.
-In December 2007, the Communist Party held a high-profile conference to commemorate the 100th anniversary of Ulanhu's birth.
+His Selected Works were published in 1999 at a dedication ceremony attended by Jiang Zemin, General Secretary of the Chinese Communist Party.
+In December 2007, the CCP held a high-profile conference to commemorate the 100th anniversary of Ulanhu's birth.
 In 2009, the historic epic Spring Comes Early to the Grasslands aired on China Central Television, and depicted some of Ulanhu's activities during the revolution.